dragboo/image-denoising-with-salt-and-pepper-noise/README.md

 **Usage** <br />

 To test the functions, an image is loaded, and the salt_n_pepper function is called with different probabilities p to generate various noise levels.
-The denoising process is then performed using the median_filter function.
+The denoising process is then performed using the median_filter function. <br />

 **Libraries Used:** <br />